Animals make great companions.

 Besides, just look at his little face.
 Who doesn’t love that?

-For starters he’s a German Shephard and as we all know – dogs are the best part of the real world – so a friendly face like that makes a big difference when you are attempting to avoid Deathclaws and the like.
+For starters he’s a German Shepherd and as we all know, dogs are the best part of the real world – so a friendly face like that makes a big difference when you are attempting to avoid Deathclaws and the like.
 He’s also a pretty good fighter, and to top it off, he can pick up any scent and track a man for miles around.
 This becomes particularly great when the Sole-Survivor is searching for Conrad Kellogg.